Bach festival: Winter Park Bach Festival

-The Bach Festival Society was founded in 1935 at Rollins College to commemorate the 250th anniversary of Johann Sebastian Bach's birth by presenting the composer's orchestral and choral music to the public "for its enlightenment, education, pleasure, and enjoyment" at Knowles Memorial Chapel.
+The Bach Festival Society of Winter Park, in the city of Winter Park, Florida, USA, was founded in 1935 at Rollins College to commemorate the 250th anniversary of Johann Sebastian Bach's birth by presenting the composer's orchestral and choral music to the public "for its enlightenment, education, pleasure, and enjoyment" at Knowles Memorial Chapel.
 Isabelle Sprague-Smith, a former New York artist and school principal, was the president and driving force behind the Bach Festival from 1935 until her death in 1950.
 At Sprague-Smith's death, the future of the Bach Festival was uncertain.
 Rollins President Hugh F. McKean (husband to Jeannette Genius McKean) asked John M. Tiedtke, the treasurer of the College, to fulfill the obligation and he accepted.
 Tiedtke served as Chairman of the Board of Trustees until his death in December 2004.
 The festival has been presented each year since 1935, and has expanded to a multi-week event including chamber music, lectures, master classes, and community events.
+The current Artistic Director and Conductor of the Bach Festival Society of Winter Park is John V. Sinclair.